Skip to content

 For the complete list of supported log types and their sourcetype mappings, see Supported Log Types.

-The LogServ App was rewritten as a React application in v0.0.5.0.
-The Data TA architecture is unchanged from v0.0.4.x — only the UI tier changed.
+The LogServ App is built as a React application.
+The Data TA architecture is independent — only the UI tier uses React.

 Stack: